xebia-functional/macroid/macroid-docs/guide/UiActions.md

 so that you can monitor its completion.
 If the action fails, you can handle the failure with the standard [Future API](http://docs.scala-lang.org/overviews/core/futures.html).

+*Note that UI actions are not memoized, so running an action will recalculate the result each time*.

 In some cases you will also want to run it on the current thread (but you have to be 100% sure you are inside the UI thread):